shans/line-layout/merged-model/README.md

 because otherwise the next segment may be pushed to the next line.
   * When the callback changed the width,
 `LineBuilder` must recompute positions of following segments.
+  * This is simpler than `adjust` or `onTerminate` because it runs per segment, not per line nor per block, though it can only handle previous and next.
+Good enough for Ruby use cases, but may not cover other use cases?
   * There's a complexity when the callback increased the width, and the line reach maxWidth because of that.
 3. There are some similarities with justification.